rproenza86/joyride/README.md

 # JOYRIDE

-Google Assistance cars browser
+Google Actions Application cars browser.

-The first and total hands free/frictionless cars browser application link to bright Accelerate engine.

-Application to allow users browse for cars to buy start the buying process.
+## *Joyride’s* summary

+This frictionless solution allows clients to find a car to buy and test drive in seconds 10x faster than the web or mobile application on the market.

+With Joyride Cars' Dealers will have access to more than 39 millions of American’s devices, such great potential that they are missing right now.

+Joyride will break the frontier of the Cars' Dealers web world creating an unprecedented revenues for the business.

 ## Hot features

-- Voice over car search
+___

+`Joyride` is a Google’s Actions application which allows users interact via voice commands with Cars' Dealers and `perform the next actions`:
+- Search for cars
-- Submit a car buying offer to the dealer.
+- Select a car and submit an offer/lead
-- Schedule a Test Drive appointment.
+- Schedule a test drive appointment
-- Receive notifications of the deal status.
+- Receive deal detail notifications

-- Update the deal offer.
+## *Business Value* for Cars' Dealer owners
+___

+* Leads increase
+* Accelerate work flow optimization and simplification
+* Engagement increase
+* Conversion increase
+* Revenue increase
+* Conversion cost decrease

-## How to test
+## How to test?
+___
+> On Google Assistance, Google Home or any other device which the same service interface.

-1- Talk to Joy Ride
+1. Talk to Joy Ride
-2- I want to find a Nissan Altima
+2. I want to find a Nissan Altima
-3- Select first one
+3. Select first one
-4- Schedule test drive appointment on December 21 at 10am 6- End my search
+4. Schedule test drive appointment on December 21 at 10am
+6. End my search